 Algarve: Sun-Kissed Seafood Traditions

-The sun-drenched southern coast celebrates the ocean’s bounty with fresh, vibrant cuisine deeply connected to its fishing heritage.
-Beyond the signature cataplana, regional specialties include Xerém com Conquilhas (creamy cornmeal with small clams) and the region’s exceptional Frango Piri-Piri prepared in local churrasqueiras.
+The sun-drenched coast of Southern Portugal celebrates the ocean’s bounty with fresh, vibrant cuisine deeply connected to its fishing heritage.
+Beyond the signature cataplana, regional specialties include Xerém com Conquilhas, a creamy cornmeal dish with small clams.

-The Algarve’s Mediterranean-influenced climate and coastal location create the perfect conditions for outdoor grilling and seafood preparation that define the local culinary identity.
+You also have to try the region’s exceptional Frango Piri-Piri prepared in local churrasqueiras.
+The Algarve’s Mediterranean-influenced climate and coastal location create the perfect conditions for outdoor grilling.

 Alentejo: Rustic Heartland Cuisine

 Portugal’s agricultural heartland produces earthy, deeply flavorful cuisine built on the holy trinity of pork, bread, and exceptional olive oil.
-This region celebrates porco preto (Iberian black pig) that feeds on acorns, creating incredibly nutty and flavorful meat.
+This region celebrates porco preto, the Iberian black pig that feeds on acorns.

-Signature dishes include Carne de Porco à Alentejana (a surprising surf-and-turf combination of pork and clams) and Açorda (a satisfying bread soup with garlic, cilantro, and olive oil, often topped with a poached egg).
+You will also find Açorda, a satisfying bread soup with garlic, cilantro, and olive oil, often topped with a poached egg.
 The region also produces Portugal’s most powerful, full-bodied red wines, which perfectly complement the robust local cuisine.

 Immersive Food Experiences in Portugal